vp-p/gerenciador-horario-aula/documentation/manual_usuario/manual_usuario.md

 ## Tela Curso

-- Para se direcionar a tela de curso, selecione no menu a opção "cursos".
+- Para se direcionar a tela de curso, selecione no menu a opção "Cursos".

 Veja a imagem a seguir: